spectrocloud/librarium/content/docs/12.1-tenant-settings/30-login-banner.md

 # Overview

-You can set up a login banner message that all users must acknowledge and accept before they log in to the Palette.
+You can set up a login banner message that all users must acknowledge and accept before they log in to Palette.
 The message is limited to 1300 characters, and only plain text is supported.

 <br />